zethon/TuroChamp/README.md

 The engine works by calculating every potential move and assigning a point value to each possible state of the board, and then executing the move with the greatest points.
 The engine is capable of solving certain puzzles, such as _Mate in Two_.

+## Development

+The source code currently has the following the subprojects:

+* `Console` - A console application that allows users to play against the engine in a terminal window.
+* `Engine` - The Chess engine itself.
+* `Tests` - Unit tests for the engine
+* `TuroChampXboard` - An Xboard interface for the engine

+Development is being on on Windows 10 (using Visual Studio 19) and macOS (using Visual Studio for Mac 8.1).
+The unit tests, however, only run on Windows.

 ## Point Value System

 *TBD*<br/>